highcharts/highcharts/docs/getting-started/installation-with-esm.md

 Optional functionality via compositions
 ---------------------------------------

-Unlike packages the core files provide not all funcationality out of the box.
+Unlike packages the core files do not provide all functionality out of the box.
 You can find details about optional functionality in the source code of product packages.

 Do as below to activate data labels for example.

 ```js
     import Chart from 'highcharts/es-modules/Core/Chart/Chart.js';